 - Senior architects, credible ‘names’ and masters mentors (20…50…100…)

 - Architect students as apprentices and future masters (500…1000…5000…10000…)

 - Construction companies as first movers and bénéficiers (local, national, global)

 - Banks, insurance companies, pension funds, investors as enablers

 - Citizens as users and bénéficiers of architecture (1 000 000 … 2 000 000 000…).

-Co-working places like Digs, WorkWork and NTNU Accel in Trondheim don’t recognise architects, designers and artists as innovators (in their own fields) and startuppers.
-These places are more for “lonely cowboy coders” stay alone together at the premises.
+Co-working places like Digs, WorkWork, and NTNU Accel in Trondheim don’t recognize architects, designers, and artists as innovators (in their own fields) and startuppers.
+These places are more for “lonely cowboy coders” to stay alone together at the premises.
 Of course, the aim of the places has been something else, but quite little breakthroughs have happened.
 An architect creating architecture would be totally lost in these places, left alone and without any peers and partners.
-This is why architects need an own mechanism for better architecture to come.
+This is why architects need their own mechanism for better architecture to come.